EE’s Orange Offers 1GB Of Free Data With £10 Top-Ups On Pay As You Go

 What’s the coverage like on Orange?

 Orange offers 2G and 3G coverage to 99% of the UK population.
-To make sure you can get coverage where you live, use the Orange online coverage checker.
+To make sure you can get coverage where you live, use the online coverage checker provided by EE.

 Please note that unlike its parent company, EE, Orange doesn’t offer a 4G mobile service.
 Instead, customers are restricted to 3G-only speeds.
 In our view, this is not a significant drawback.
 3G already offers very good download speeds – around 4Mbit/s.
 This is easily fast enough for most activities carried out on a smartphone including the streaming of high-definition video.